 Bats pose several threats to humans and their property.
 First, they can carry rabies.
 Yet, this happens only rarely.
 Fortunately, bats only cause about one human death a year here in the U.S. Most Colorado bats are healthy.
 Besides fatalities, though, bites from bats that might be rabid can necessitate uncomfortable treatment.
 These non-fatal bats number in the hundreds every year in the U.S.

 In addition, people can get histoplasmosis from bat droppings.
-This disease, carried on the air, causes lung symptoms similar to the flu.
-So, when professional exterminators workaround bat guano, they usually use respirators or dust masks.
+This disease, carried in the air, causes lung symptoms similar to the flu.
+So, professional exterminators who work around bat guano usually use respirators or dust masks.

 Signs a Bat Has Rabies